bok1c4/Books/Operating-Systems/notes/os-three-pieces/Operating-Systems-3-Easy-Steps.md

 #### Determining the Workload

-We are making the assumptions about the workload.
+We are making some blatantly non-realistic assumptions about the workload.

 **Jobs running on the system:**